Two dive sites in Boracay not to miss: Yapak-1 and Yapak-2.

-The Yapak dive sites are located at the western end of Boracay and just near the Punta Bunga diving area.
-A 5 minutes boat ride from our Scotty's Dive Center can takes you to Yapak 1 and Yapak2 dive sites.
+The Yapak dive sites are located at the west-end of Boracay and just near the Punta Bunga diving area.
+A 5-minute boat ride from our Scotty's Dive Center can takes you to Yapak 1 and Yapak 2 dive sites.

 The walls are divided into four different dives (Yapak 1 to 4).
-This dive site is known for mild to strong currents.
+This dive site is known to have mild to strong currents.

-If you want to do macro photography, have a hook at the end of your joint line!
-But most important, you will need to find a dive buddy able to wait you!
+If you want to do macro photography, have a look at the end of your joint line!
+But most importantly, you will need your dive buddy to wait for you!

-Because there is often a strong current, the buddies do not want to wait an underwater photographer while fighting the current, especially at these depths where the gas can go away pretty fast.
+Because there is often a strong current, the buddies do not want to wait an underwater photographer while fighting the current, especially at these depths where the gas can ran out pretty fast.

-At the bottom of the wall of Yapak, you can sight some sharks, stingrays, tuna and more rarely mola mola or oceanfish.
+At the bottom of the wall of Yapak, you can see some sharks, stingrays, tuna and the rare mola mola or oceanfish.

 You may swim also with groupers, dogtooth tuna, grey and white tip reef sharks, school of trevallies and napoleon wrasses.

 The Yapak diving site is recommended for advanced and experienced scuba divers with a deep diver certification.